Blue-Ocean-sjo4/main/README.md

 # Correspond - Turn The Page.
 Meet A Friend.
+(Record gif demo and put here, or just put image of home page)

 ### [Wilson Cheah](https://github.com/chyyeeah), [Teva Dagai](https://github.com/tdagai), [Karim Zamrini](https://github.com/zamrini), [Evan Jordan](https://github.com/evanjordan42), [Adnan Noori](https://github.com/AdnanNoori), [Khoi Dao](https://github.com/Khoidao55), [Jaspreet Atwal](https://github.com/JSAtwal25)

 ## Introduction
 #### Correspond is an international pen-pal application which allows users to connect from anywhere in the world and chat in real time.

 ## What does the app do?
 - Allow users to select any country and connect with a user from that country
 - Gives users the ability to chat instantly and share stories or media
 - Provides open space to meet people from other cultures and share about anything
 - Users can control their connections by accepting or declining requests, or removing current connections

 ## Tech Stack
 <p align="center">